project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/Sync_Telemetry_Data_Captured_from_Offline_Devices.md

 ---
 ## Scenario

-An educational Institution, XYZ with over three thousand students spread across three locations.
+An educational Institution XYZ, with over three thousand students, is spread across three locations.
 XYZ institute has decided to use Sunbird for its digital learning solution to provide more scalable and effective education to its students.
-As the institute mainly operates from the rural area, internet connectivity is poor at the institutes.
+As the institute mainly operates from the rural area, internet connectivity is a challenge at most branches.

-X is a student of the lives in an area where internet connection is poor but, he has access to smartphones, tablets and other handheld devices.
-And, the student uses the Sunbird mobile app frequently in offline mode to consume content created by his educational institute.
+X is a student who resides in an area where internet connection is poor but, he has access to smartphones, tablets and other handheld devices.
+The student uses the Sunbird mobile app frequently in offline mode to consume content created by his educational institute.

 The Admin of the institute wants to access the telemetry data of each students’ device for better decision making.
 The admin operates from the urban area and has full access to internet connection.
 In that case, admin can ask the student X to share the telemetry data with him.

-Using Share Telemetry Student X can share the telemetry data as per his convenience with the admin via email or via any messaging apps like Whatsapp, messenger and so on.
+Using the Share Telemetry feature student X can share the telemetry data as per his convenience with the admin via email or via any messaging apps like Whatsapp, messenger and so on.
 The admin now can sync the telemetry data with a server by using the shared telemetry file.
 The student, X can even sync the data to a server by himself by clicking **Sync Now** option when he comes online.

 ## Overview